 Some people can delay heart valve surgery with the help of lifestyle changes and medications.
 However, many will eventually need surgery, depending on such factors as age, health, and symptoms that are becoming severe.

-What is surgery like to repair or replace a heart valve?
+What surgical options are available to repair or replace a heart valve?

-Minimally invasive procedures are often possible if you have a mitral valve defect, and sometimes with problems involving the aortic valve.
-The surgeon will typically make a 2- to 4-inch incision between the ribs.
-If you are having robotic heart surgery, the surgeon will work at a video display monitor, where he or she can watch their progress while manipulating instruments connected to a robot.
+In some cases, valves are repaired or replaced using minimally invasive surgery.
+This involves smaller incisions and a shorter recovery period than open-heart surgery.
+If you are having robotic heart surgery, the surgeon will work at a video display monitor, where they can watch their progress while manipulating instruments connected to a robot.

 Heart valve surgery typically requires general anesthesia and use of a cardiopulmonary bypass, also known as a “heart-lung machine.”
-This is an artificial system that temporarily diverts blood from the heart so that the surgeon can operate.
+This is an artificial system that circulates blood throughout the body while the heart is stopped during the procedure.

 What are heart valve replacements made of?